 AAIMHI concerns in relation to use of exclusionary (where the child is separated from the parent or caregiver) time out for children less than three years are:

 It does not teach constructive ways to deal with problems; instead it teaches separation as a way to deal with problems.

 It does not take into consideration the developmental capacities of young children under three.
-From an attachment and development-based point of view, children this age are experimenting and do not yet have the necessary skills to control impulses and emotion, i.e. their behavior is not misbehavior.
+From an attachment and development-based point of view, children this age are experimenting and do not yet have the necessary skills to control impulses and emotion, i.e. their behaviour is not misbehaviour.

 It deliberately cuts off the child from the relationship with parent or carer so that the child feels powerless to connect with the adult; this cutting off from relationship is an intended consequence for the child’s behaviour and is seen by the child as a punishment.

-It does not address the message (cause) behind the behavior.
+It does not address the message (cause) behind the behaviour.

 It fails to recognise that young children do not learn self regulation of emotions by themselves; they need the support of a parent or carer.

 Points to consider in responding to a child:

 Does the child not know something but is ready to learn?